reqnroll/Reqnroll/docs/Bindings/Context-Injection.md

 ### Creating your own

-We recommend looking at the autofac example and [plugins documentation](https://specflow.org/documentation/Plugins/) and following these conventions.
+We recommend looking at the autofac example and [plugins documentation](https://reqnroll.net/documentation/Plugins/) and following these conventions.

-> Remember to adhere to the plugin documentation and have your assembly end in `.SpecFlowPlugin` e.g. `SpecFlow.AutoFac.SpecFlowPlugin`.
-Internal namespaces can be anything you want, but the assembly name must follow this naming convention or SpecFlow will be unable to locate it.
+> Remember to adhere to the plugin documentation and have your assembly end in `.ReqnrollPlugin` e.g. `Reqnroll.AutoFac.ReqnrollPlugin`.
+Internal namespaces can be anything you want, but the assembly name must follow this naming convention or Reqnroll will be unable to locate it.